angusjf/songscore/README.md

 # SongScore API
-Learning Python/Flask by creating a website to rate songs.
+Learning Haskell by creating the api for a website to rate songs.
 Currently hosted at [songscore.herokuapp.com](songscore.herokuapp.com)

 # REST endpoints
 Most rest endpoints are plurals, e.g. users not user.